Esri/inspire_open_data/model_transformations/README.md

-# Model Transformations used with the INSPIRE Esri GDB - Alternative Encodings
+# Model Transformations for INSPIRE Esri GDB - Alternative Encodings

 This is that.